testing-library/testing-library-docs/docs/cypress-testing-library/intro.md

 and `queryAllBy` commands off the global `cy` object.
 [See the `DOM Testing Library` docs for reference](https://testing-library.com).

+> Note: the `get*` queries are not supported because for reasonable Cypress tests you
+> need retryability and `find*` queries already support that.
+The reason the `query*`
+> variants are supported is to allow you to assert that elements do _not_ appear on
+> the screen.

 ## With TypeScript

 Typings are defined in `@types/testing-library__cypress` at [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/testing-library__cypress),